 It is also important to not sit or stand for long periods of time.
 Being in one position for an extended period of time can place pressure on veins.
 We recommend changing positions at least every 30 minutes to increase blood flow and flexing your calf muscles frequently to keep up circulation while sitting at a desk or during long car rides or flights.

-Spider Vein Treatment in Kansas City
+Spider Vein Treatment in Kansas City and Marshall, MO

 Sclerotherapy is used to eliminate the veins by injecting a solution directly into the vein and our laser treatments can treat both tiny superficial facial veins and deeper blue leg veins on men and women of all skin tones.